lmas/labassistant/README.md

 TODO
 --------------------------------------------------------------------------------

+Library:
 - Ditch the reflect magic and make a code gen tool instead?
+- Remove the panic'ing code and return errors instead.
+- Default publish functions?
+One simple CLI output and one web page graph.

+Misc:
 - Show feature list.
 - More documentation and usage examples (especially in this file).
-- Default publish functions?
-One simple CLI output and one web page graph.
 - Travis and Coveralls?